-Depending on the type of barbiturate, the drug can remain in your system for just a few days or as long as several weeks.
+Depending on the type of barbiturate, the drug can stay in your system for just a few days or as long as several weeks.

 Barbiturates are a diverse class of medications that were initially used to: